 — California Farm Bureau (@CAFarmBureau) April 22, 2025

-Perhaps surprisingly given its tech image, California is the nation’s leading agricultural producer.
+Perhaps surprisingly, given its tech industry, California is the leading agricultural producer in the United States.

-The Central Valley’s fertile farms and long growing season make California #1 in fruits, vegetables, nuts, and dairy.
+The fertile farms in the Central Valley and long growing season make California a leader when it comes to the production of fruits, vegetables, nuts, and dairy.

 Dairy products are the single largest farm output by value.
 In 2022, California agriculture generated over $50 billion in revenue.